 And it’s not just recording that’s gotten easier and more affordable.
 Learning music has also improved.
 You can take lessons from other musicians anywhere in the world via Skype, Google hangouts, etc. Of course, one can argue that you lose something taking lessons with someone online rather than in person, and I’d probably say you’re right, but at the same time, if you can study with someone you couldn’t before, wouldn’t you say that’s a win?

 On the marketing side of things, technology has created marketing and promotion opportunities for independent musicians that weren’t affordable or accessible in the past.
 Now, you can implement a full-on Web 3.0 campaign using tools such as Facebook, Twitter, Soundcloud, Youtube, Sonicbids, online radio stations, podcasts, blogs, etc. and it’s all reasonably affordable.
-Of course, the bigger budget you have, the farther you could arguably reach, but there are people out there doing just fine without a big budget, so I’d spend some time thinking about how you can do it too.
+Of course, the bigger budget you have, the farther you could arguably reach.
+If you have a slightly bigger budget, you could consider outsourcing some marketing too.
+A lot of artists will market their music by getting in touch with an SEO company like Victorious for example.
+SEO marketing is believed to be really beneficial for businesses, so it might have similar results for music artists too.
+Agencies could use niche links to promote a musician’s website and get more people visiting it and listening to the music.
+This method of marketing should increase the artist’s publicity and hopefully get them more fans and streams.

 There are tools to distribute your music such as CDBaby and Tunecore, ways to promote it both freely and with advertising dollars, and it’s so easy to make your music available to your audience.